 To create a movement led by Black women and women of color that creates space for our authenticity and identities.
 We are unafraid of being judged for who we are in professional and personal spaces because the social construct of whiteness is no longer the “norm” we submit and conform to.
 Our aim is to knock down walls and build new spaces, where we are truly ourselves and we are here to normalize our brilliance, our greatness and our beauty in every form that may take.

 UNAPOLOGETIC COMMUNICATIONS FOUNDER

 Takirra served as a political appointee in President Barack Obama’s administration.
-She works for a number of individuals and organizations, including as strategic adviser to President Obama’s U.S. Secretary of Education John B. King Jr., Black Girls Vote, ESPN rising star Monica McNutt, Formation Ventures, Baltimore Corps, and others.
+She now partners with several individuals and organizations, including as a strategic communications and branding adviser to President Obama’s U.S. Secretary of Education John B. King Jr., Black Girls Vote, ESPN rising star Monica McNutt, Formation Ventures, Baltimore Corps, and others.
 In over a year since launching, Unapologetic Communications has worked with 30 clients.

-For four years, she led a robust national communications team as Vice President for Strategic Communications at The Education Trust – a national nonprofit focused on highlighting and closing opportunity gaps for students of color and students facing financial uncertainty.
-She also served for six years in Maryland politics as a senior member of Martin O’Malley’s gubernatorial administration.
+For four years, she led a robust national communications team as Vice President of Strategic Communications at The Education Trust – a national nonprofit focused on highlighting and closing opportunity gaps for students of color and students facing financial uncertainty.
+Takirra also served for six years in Maryland politics as a senior member of Martin O’Malley’s gubernatorial administration.